Hu Changqing: Early life and education

-Hu was born on August 24, 1948, to a peasant family in Huangtudian, Changde, Hunan.
+Hu was born on August 24, 1948, to a peasant family in Huangtudian Town in Changde, Hunan.
 Hu had 4 sisters and one brother.
 His mother was over 40 years old at the time of his birth.
 In total, Hu had 8 people in his family.
 During the Mao-era land reform, they were sent to till more than ten acres of paddy fields and mountain dry fields.
 In 1954, when he was 6 years old, he started elementary school, collecting firewood and herding cattle in his spare time.

 In early 1958, he graduated from primary school and entered Huangtudian Complete Primary School (黄土店完全小学) for senior primary school.
 In 1960, he graduated from high school and entered Changde County No. 2 Middle School (常德县第二中学) for junior high school.
 At that time, his father died.
 In the spring and summer of 1966, he was a senior high school graduate.
 Later, as an educated youth returning home, he participated in agricultural labor in his hometown.
 In high school, he became an active member of school activities including calligraphy and writing.